enlacee/anibalcom-docker-ddclient/README.md

-# anibalCopitan.com config DDCLIENT
+# anibalCopitan.com : service Ddclient

-service docker Dynamic DNS with Namecheap and ddclient service
+A Docker service: Using Dynamic DNS with Namecheap and ddclient service

 ## Installation